-Northern Inuit breeds like huskies thrive on the company of other dogs – they have been bred to work in packs and they can be miserable (and destructive) if they are left alone for long periods.
-They need a lot of socialization and an active life to thrive, so if your time is limited, a husky may not be the right choice for you.
+Northern Inuit breeds, like huskies, thrive on the company of other dogs.
+They have been bred to work in packs and they can be miserable, (and destructive), if left alone for long periods.
+They need a lot of socialisation and an active life to thrive.
+If your time is limited, a husky may not be the right choice for you.

 Huskies are also excellent escape artists and need a secure garden with suitably high fencing.
-They can climb and dig and if fencing is not secure enough and they spot the neighbours cat, they could be away in the blink of an eye.
+They can climb and dig with ease.
+If fencing is not secure enough and they spot the neighbours cat, they could be away in the blink of an eye.
 If they have also not had enough exercise, this could become a persistent problem.

 Lastly, while huskies look cute and fluffy they shed like there is no tomorrow!
-They need daily attention with regards to grooming and you will need to invest in a super dooper vacuum cleaner too – see our other Holidays4Dogs article for recommendations!
-The only upside to all that dog hair floating around is that some owners say the thick arctic fur of the husky carries less of a doggy odour than other breeds.
+They need daily attention with regards to grooming.
+You may need to invest in a super dooper vacuum cleaner too – see our other Holidays4Dogs article for recommendations!
+The only upside is some owners say the thick arctic fur of the husky carries less of a doggy odour than other breeds.

-If you have oodles of time, patience and a very active lifestyle – a husky could be just the ticket – but it is important to be honest about this; otherwise you may just regret buying a husky pup that turns into a non-stop running machine!
+If you have oodles of time, patience and a very active lifestyle – a husky could be just the ticket.
+However, it’s important to be honest about this; otherwise, you may just regret buying a husky pup who turns into a non-stop running, hair shedding, howling, machine!